meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 ## Annotated Bibliography

+**Wiener, Norbert**. *Behavior, Purpose, and Teleology* (Co-authored with Arturo Rosenblueth and Julian Bigelow, Philosophy of Science, 1943).
+This seminal paper, preceding Cybernetics, introduces the concept of teleology defined by feedback, laying the philosophical and technical groundwork for understanding purposeful behavior in both animals and machines.
+It is the crucial precursor where Wiener established that purpose—a central concern of his ethical critique—could be described mechanically.

+**Wiener, Norbert**. *Cybernetics: Or Control and Communication in the Animal and the Machine* (1948).
+Wiener's foundational text that establishes the technical grammar of power.
+It explicitly draws an analogy between human, biological, and mechanical regulation, demonstrating how behavior, communication, and adaptation are measurable and subject to control.
+The text provides the first formal articulation of a society as a system of signals and feedback, making it the essential technical source for tracing the genealogical lineage of cybernetic power.

+**Wiener, Norbert**. *The Human Use of Human Beings: Cybernetics and Society* (1950).
+A more accessible and ethically charged sequel to Cybernetics.
+This text directly explores the moral, social, and labor implications of cybernetic control, focusing on privacy, automation, and the mechanization of human behavior.
+It is the source of his core warning that systems designed for stability risk sacrificing human purpose and agency, making it indispensable for the paper's central argument.

 **Markov, A.A.** *Foundations of the Theory of Probability* (1900–1913).
 Introduces the stochastic processes later applied to prediction, modeling, and system regulation.
 The "Markov chain" concept underlies statistical modeling in cybernetic systems.
 Markov provides a technical foundation for the statistical unconscious that underpins predictive governance and optimization of behavior.

-**Norbert Wiener.** *Cybernetics: Or Control and Communication in the Animal and the Machine* (1948).
-Wiener's foundational text on feedback, information theory, and control systems.
-This book establishes the technical grammar that later informs social and political cybernetics.
-The analogy between human and machine regulation is explicit: behavior, communication, and adaptation are measurable and subject to control.
-Wiener provides the first formal articulation of a society as a system of signals and feedback.
-Understanding his arguments is essential to trace the genealogical lineage of cybernetic power.

-**Norbert Wiener.** *The Human Use of Human Beings: Cybernetics and Society* (1950).
-A more accessible, socially-conscious treatment of Wiener's ideas.
-Explores the ethical and social implications of cybernetic control, including privacy, automation, and the mechanization of human behavior.
-The book offers a pragmatic critique of early cybernetics' social impact.
-Serves as a counterpoint to abstract or polemical readings by Tiqqun.

 **Marshall McLuhan.** *Understanding Media: The Extensions of Man* (1964).
 Examines media technologies as extensions of human faculties, shaping perception and social structures.
 McLuhan emphasizes the infrastructural and sensory dimensions of control.
-McLuhan provides a complementary lens to Wiener and Tiqqun, emphasizing how communication technologies become sites of modulation and social feedback.
+McLuhan provides a complementary lens to Wiener and Deleuze, emphasizing how communication technologies become sites of modulation and social feedback.

 **George Orwell.** *1984* (1949).
-A dystopian literary vision of totalitarian governance, emphasizing surveillance, thought control, and normalization.
-Offers a moral and political imagination for anticipating the consequences of predictive and cybernetic governance. *1984* functions as a narrative heuristic: the novel's depiction of continuous control exemplifies the human cost of modulated societies and offers imaginative insight into resistance strategies.
+A dystopian literary vision of totalitarian system of control, emphasizing surveillance, thought control, and normalization.
+It demonstrates the social engineering project necessary to achieve Oligarchical Collectivism by extinguishing independent thought and purpose.
+In the context of cybernetic power, 1984 stands as a cautionary blueprint for the political costs of enforced homeostasis and the drive toward a statistical norm.

 **Michel Foucault.** *Discipline and Punish: The Birth of the Prison* (1975).
 Foucault’s genealogy of disciplinary institutions—prisons, schools, and factories—shows how power circulates through norms, surveillance, and self-regulation.
 Provides a historical contrast to cybernetic power, which operates through modulation rather than enclosure.